training3/testing_pipeline/README.md

-This file is created by Jenkins
+This file is created by Jenkins.